Employee involvement in the workplace (information and consultation/participation)

 Worker Participation (State Enterprises) Acts 1977 and 1988

-The Industrial Relations Section monitors the implementation of the Worker Participation Acts.
+We monitor the implementation of the Worker Participation Acts.

 The purpose of the Worker Participation (State Enterprises) Act 1977, is to provide board level participation of workers in certain enterprises through the election of employees for appointment to the board of directors.